DeFi Lending

 Risk Score: 3/5

-Maple Finance operates as an institutional capital marketplace, connecting lenders with corporate and institutional borrowers through on-chain infrastructure.
-After experiencing defaults during the 2022 crisis (including exposure to entities connected to FTX and Alameda), Maple restructured and strengthened its underwriting and risk management processes.
+Maple Finance operates an institutional capital marketplace, connecting lenders with corporate borrowers through on-chain infrastructure.
+I have to address the elephant in the room: Maple experienced significant defaults during the 2022 crisis, including exposure to entities connected to FTX and Alameda.

 Pros: